ahsu1230/KafkaDemo/README.md

 ## Running the demo

+- Make sure ZooKeeper and Kafka cluster server is running.
 - Run `MainService.java` found in `kafka/src/main/java/services/`.
 No special arguments required.
 - Run `npm start` found in `site` to spin up the website.